Mieczysław Połukard

 Mieczysław Połukard (1930 in Warsaw, Poland – 26 October 1985 in Bydgoszcz, Poland) was a Polish motorcycle speedway rider and coach, the first Polish rider to ride in the Individual World Championship Final in 1959 and won the World Team Cup in 1961.

 Career

 He began his racing career with Sparta Wrocław.
 In 1955 he moved to Polonia Bydgoszcz.

 He was the first Polish rider to ride in the Individual World Championship Final (1959) where he finished 12th with 5 points.
 He also represented Poland in the World Team Cup three times, in 1960 (4th place), 1961 (gold medal) and 1962 (bronze medal).

 He was Individual Polish Champion once in 1954.
 He also rode in Golden Helmet Finals, but he never finished high enough to win a medal.
+In 1956 he toured the United Kingdom with the Polish team, which cost £2,000 to organise and was paid by the Polish Motor Club and British authorities.
+He also toured the United Kingdom with the Polish national team during 1960 and one year later in 1961, the New Cross Rangers promoter Johnnie Hoskins unsuccessfully applied for his services to ride in the British leagues.

 Accident

 In 1968 he decided to retire.
 In his last match, he was involved in an accident on track, which resulted hospital treatment which required amputating his leg.